dcmartin/motion-ai/docs/QUICKSTART.md

 + Any _secret_ **must** be enclosed in quotations, but literal values do not.

 ### A. MQTT
-The standard _add-on_ is in the built-in App Store catalog.
-Visit the **Supervisor** panel item and view the App Store.
+The standard _add-on_ is in the built-in Add-On Store catalog.
+Visit the **Supervisor** panel item and view the Add-on Store.
 MQTT credentials for at least one user must be provided; there is no anonymous MQTT support.
 For example:

 ```
 logins: